jcwomack/jcwomack/README.md

 ### :bulb: More information

-You can find up-to-date contact details and more details about my work at [jcwomack.com](jcwomack.com) :computer_mouse:
+You can find up-to-date contact details and more information about my work at [jcwomack.com](jcwomack.com) :computer_mouse: